 The much-awaited fear entered in our coach.
-A slim figure wearing pink faded kurta and white salwar with high tone makeup reflecting their audacious personality and exaggerated body movements walked inside speaking some secret language and clapping constantly.
+A slim figure wearing a pink faded kurta and white salwar with high tone makeup reflecting their audacious personality and exaggerated body movements walked inside speaking some secret language and clapping constantly.

-The eunuch was greeted with mockery, ridicule and ignorance usual for them and even they knew how to tackle it sportingly.
+The eunuch was greeted with mockery, ridicule, and ignorance usual for them and even they knew how to tackle it sportingly.

-Strange, the eunuch confidently moved ahead and offered his hand for money in front of each lady, some quietly placed money while rest remained quiet like a speechless lamb.
+Strange, the eunuch confidently moved ahead and offered his hand for money in front of each lady, some quietly placed money while the rest remained quiet like a speechless lamb.

-“Give money, sisters, and mothers.”
+“Give money, sisters and mothers.”